 PARENT'S GUIDE TO IMMUNIZATION REQUIREMENTS

 The CDC will refuse entry and continued enrollment of unvaccinated children.
-We will accept children on a delayed immunization schedule as specified by their pediatrician.
+We will accept children on a delayed immunization schedule as specified by their pediatrician with an expectation child will "catch up" within the next calendar year.